What is rectal prolapse?

 - Acute prolapse, incarceration and strangulation– this is a dread complication, where the rectum suddenly comes out while straining and does not go back.
-The prolapsed rectum gets swollen, becomes red and can lose its blood supply and become gangrenous.
-This is a serious and emergency condition which needs immediate management in the form of reduction under anaesthesia or emergency surgery.
+The prolapsed rectum gets swollen, becomes red, and can lose its blood supply and become gangrenous.
+This is a serious and emergency condition which needs immediate management in the form of reduction under anesthesia or emergency surgery.

 Whom to consult?

-A qualified surgical gastroenterologist is the right person who can deal with the condition.
+A qualified surgical gastroenterologist is a right person who can deal with the condition.